-The key lengths used for the AES and DES functionality follow the national AIS32 regulation regarding the 100 bit security level issued by the BSI1.
+The key lengths used for the AES and DES functionality follow the national AIS32 regulation regarding the 100 bit security level issued by the BSI.
 This regulation excludes the single DES operation from the certification as it is considered to be not sufficiently secure from algorithm perspective.

-Thus the certification covers the cryptographic functionality of the SCL library consisting of the AES algorithm with key lengths of 128, 192, 256 bits and the TDEA or TripleDES (TDES) algorithm with an effective key size of 112 and 168 bits and the CMAC functionalities.
+For both versions, the certification covers the SCL cryptographic functionality of the AES algorithm with key lengths of 128, 192, 256 bits and the TDEA or TripleDES (TDES) algorithm with an effective key size of 56 bits.
+For the version vo2.04.002 the certification covers the CMAC functionality too.